kitwaicloud/kitwaicloud.github.io/launchcluster/launchcluster.md

    ​

 4. While a spark cluster is launching, please wait until cluster status has changed to Active and also health status has changed to Green bar.
-The spark cluster is ready in use.

    <img src="launchcluster-4.png" width="600">

    <img src="launchcluster-5.png" width="600">

+   ​

+5. Congratulation, the spark cluster is ready in use.

    ​